fivehills/CCTRS-corpus-/README.md

 ## Access and Contributions
 - **Access**: Download the corpus at [https://github.com/fivehills/CCTRS-corpus-/tree/main](https://github.com/fivehills/CCTRS-corpus-/tree/main).
 - **Citation**: Please cite the paper: Sun, K., & Wang, R. (2022). *Constructing the Corpus of Chinese Textual 'Run-on' Sentences (CCTRS): Discourse Corpus Benchmark with Multi-layer Annotations*.
-In Proceedings of ICNLSP 2022.
+In Proceedings of ICNLSP 2022 (download at [https://aclanthology.org/2022.icnlsp-1.31/]).
 - **Acknowledgments**: Supported by the China Postdoctoral Science Foundation (No. 2018T110581).
 Thanks to Prof. Haitao Liu, Yiyun Zhou, Mengjie Xu, and Dr. Yi Shan for their contributions.

 ## Contact